MuhammadSaim-razzaq/OS-Assignments/24K-0704_Assignment_01/README.md

 ![Syscall Output](img/sys_20.png)

 ## Full Documentation
-All step-by-step screenshots are available inside the img folder.
+All step-by-step screenshots are available inside the img folder and word document of all commands used.